-Most of you are involved in projects that impact how people do their jobs.
-While the data is quite clear that your projects will be more successful if they apply change management, you may still find yourself working to justify change management to project team members and senior leaders in your organization.
+While the data is quite clear that your projects will be more successful with change management, you may still find yourself working to justify change management to project team members and senior leaders in your organization.

 Download this worksheet to make the case for change management.